JavaScript Is Eating The World

 The trend towards simplified stateless cloud-based backends is to blame.

-JavaScript is in every web browser, and the web browser is the way that most people interact with computers these days.
-Because of this, the industry has devoted, and will continue to devote, massive amounts of resources at optimizing JavaScript implementations.
-No other language, not even C/C++, is going to get that level of industry-wide effort.

-It doesn't matter that JavaScript is a flawed language.
-It doesn't matter that some of it's features almost gu

-So fastly, you can hardly fathomy the bigliness (Score:3)
+So fastly, you can hardly fathomy the bigliness (Score:5, Insightful)

 Fastly?
 Since when is Trump writing summaries for Slashdot?

-I'm a long time C programmer (Score:4, Interesting)
+I'm a long time C programmer (Score:5, Interesting)

 I'm primarily an embedded/kernel developer, and I've been using C for decades.
 Normally I'm pretty strongly in favor of using C. But I readily admit that you can throw together a project in NodeJS very quickly.
 There isn't much revolutionary about NodeJS, other than it is packaged nicely and is easy to use.
 When the primary purpose of writing software is to solve problems, getting something going in short order has value.